omarsadaka/financeTracker_task/README.md

 - to run app in ios mode
   run this command "react-native run-ios"

+- I used redux to store app language
+- Added localization app support arabic and english
+- you can delete specific transaction
+- And I used custom components for all ui component Finally this task takes about 12 hour

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

 # Getting Started